serhanelmacioglu/Python-for-Everybody/README.md

 <b> What is Python Programming Language? </b> </p>
 </p>

-Python is an object-oriented programming language created by Guido Rossum in 1989.
-It is ideally designed for rapid prototyping of complex applications.
-It has interfaces to many OS system calls and libraries and is extensible to C or C++.
+Python is a widely used high-level programming language for general-purpose programming, created by Guido van Rossum and first released in 1991.
+Python features a dynamic type system and automatic memory management and supports multiple programming paradigms, including object-oriented, imperative, functional programming, and procedural styles.
+It has a large and comprehensive standard library.
 Many large companies use the Python programming language, including NASA, Google, YouTube, BitTorrent, etc.